simonambridge/Oracle_to_Cassandra/README.md

          188 |           null | KCHUNG |      Kelly | 2005-06-14 00:00:00-0400 |     Chung | 650.505.1876 | 3800.00
 </pre>

-<h2>Prepare The Data And Save It To DSE/Cassandra</h2>
+<h3>Change Dataframe Colun Names To Lower Case</h3>
-At this point go back to the Spark shell/REPL for the following steps:
+At this point go back to the Spark shell/REPL for the following steps.

-If you try to save your dataframe to Cassandra now (using the Spark-Cassandra connector) it will fail with an error message saying that columns don't exist e.g. "EMPLOYEE_ID", "FIRST_NAME" - even though they're there.
+If you try to save your employee dataframe to Cassandra right now (using the Spark-Cassandra connector) it will fail with an error message saying that columns don't exist e.g. "EMPLOYEE_ID", "FIRST_NAME" - even though they're there.
 This is because the connector expects the column case in the dataframe to match the column case in the Cassandra table.
 In Cassandra column names are always in lower case, so the dataframe names must match.<p>
 So we need to modify our dataframe schema....
 Here's a reminder of our raw employees dataframe schema again: